Darius662/WindowsScripts/README.md

 Scripts for managing local users, groups, and their memberships.

 - **Export-UsersAndGroups.ps1** - Exports local users, groups, and memberships to CSV
-- **Import-UsersAndGroups.ps1** - Imports and recreates users, groups, and memberships from CSV
+- **Import-UsersAndGroups.ps1** - Imports and recreates users, groups, and memberships from CSV (supports domain users in groups)

 ## Prerequisites